buildspace/buildspace-projects/GPT3_Writer/en/Section_2/Lesson_3_Add_in_your_prompt.md

 The most important line here is `const secondPrompt`.
 This is where “build” my second prompt based on the output of `basePromptOutput`.
 I also use `${req.body.userInput}` here as well to give my model even more context.
 At the end, I change final JSON result to `{ output: secondPromptOutput }` so my user see’s the output of the second prompt on our UI.

-No UI changes requires here btw!
+No UI changes required here btw!
 All we’re doing is changing the backend.

 So…how’s your product feeling now?
 Mines is absolutely insane now lol.
 It’s creating some A+ tier blog posts for me about everything from anime to nuclear fission to relationship advice.
 Beautiful.